 Beth Osborne, M.Ed., BSW

 Beth is the Co-Executive Director and Co-owner of H.O.P.E.
 (Helping Others Pursue Excellence).
-Beth began working with individuals with developmental disabilities at the age of 18 while attending Campbellsville University to obtain a Bachelor’s in social work.
+Beth began working with individuals with developmental disabilities at age 18 while attending Campbellsville University to obtain a Bachelor’s in social work.
 Beth worked as a case manager for individuals with developmental disabilities for 3 years, before earning a Master’s in Special Education.
-Beth worked as an Exceptional Child Instructor in both Hardin and Marion Counties for 10 years.
+Beth worked as an Exceptional Child Instructor in Hardin and Marion Counties for 10 years.
 In 2011, Beth began providing positive behavior support services in the afternoons and on weekends to individuals receiving the MPW and SCL waiver.
 This new career path sparked an interest to start the process to open a company that provided quality and caring services through the MPW and SCL waiver programs; resulting in H.O.P.E.
 (Helping Others Pursue Excellence) beginning in 2017.
 In her free time, Beth enjoys traveling with her husband and 2 daughters, teaching Sunday School to 3-4-year-olds, and completing remodeling projects.

 Beth Osborne, Director of Positive Behavior Supports, Co-Executive Director and Co-owner of H.O.P.E., Positive Behavior Support Specialist